 15. Netting Information:

 Netting information that ERCOT will use to determine the “Net Generation” or “Load” of the facilities, represented by the EPS Metering Design Proposal, for settlement purposes.
-TDSP to provide a statement specifying the section of Protocols 10.3.2.3 netting is being requested under.
-The statement shall confirm that the resource site meets the requirements in the specified section of Protocol 10.3.2.3.
+TDSP to provide a statement specifying the section of Protocol Section 10.3.2.3 netting is being requested under.
+The statement shall confirm that the resource site meets the requirements in the specified section of Protocol Section 10.3.2.3.

 16. Facility Comments: